aredwood/nkh-pugm/README.md

 nKH!
 Pug Manager
 ========

 Private use only.
-Designed by da_apple.
+Designed by da_apple and obla.

 Commands
 ------------